 Kappa Delta Pi International

-GCU's Alpha Epsilon Gamma Chapter of Kappa Delta Pi International Honor Society in Education is the premiere honor society for people who are preparing for, engaged in or retired from the teaching profession.
+GCU's Alpha Epsilon Gamma Chapter of Kappa Delta Pi International Honor Society in Education is the premier honor society for people who are preparing for, engaged in or retired from the teaching profession.
 Discover how the honor society can help you grow in knowledge and professional development.

 The iteach program helps prepare educators for success in the classroom through online learning and in-person mentorship.
 If you have completed the iteach program, you may be eligible to transfer credit hours towards one of the education degrees at GCU.
 Find out more about eligible degree programs.